millandas/AMARCHs3/README.md

    *(A Random Forest with 10 trees was used due to memory constraints.)*

 4. **`mol-insight` folder**
-   Contains a web application that visualizes the results and insights produced in this project.
+   Contains a web application that visualizes the results and insights produced in this project. (version with our preds on empty-branch)
    To launch locally:

    ```bash